 Starting college with a burned-out or aimless feeling is a recipe for failure.
 Taking a year off to explore the world, earn some money, live on your own, or volunteer in an underserved region can be just the rejuvenation that some students need to be successful in college later on.
-Malia Obama is one of an increasing number of students who decide to take time off between finishing high school and starting college.
+Malia Obama was one of an increasing number of students who decided to take time off between finishing high school and starting college.
 Gap years result in personal growth and maturity, increased academic performance throughout college, and a better idea of what students want to do with the rest of their lives.

 What is a gap year?

 A gap year is a leave of absence from academics.
 Students may take a gap year if they decide that they do not want to immediately begin college after graduating from high school.
 Other students may not have a choice.
 Those who were not accepted to any colleges may decide to use the next year to put together a more compelling college application.
+While not technically a gap year, some students may choose to take a year off while they are pursuing their degree; this could be necessary for various reasons: a failed transfer, medical necessity, money, etc.

 During this time off from school, students may travel, intern, volunteer, study, or work, depending on their personal interests.
 Gap years are typically just over a year long (from high school graduation to the start of college the next academic year).
 They may be shorter or longer depending on the needs of each student.
 For example, a student may decide to complete a semester-long internship and then begin college during spring semester, making the gap only six to nine months.
 Others may take a year to complete an AmeriCorps project.
 Gap years can be personalized by the student.